-This popular seafood establishment is conveniently located near the Walt Disney World theme parks, and features an outdoor playground next to the restaurant.
+This popular seafood establishment is conveniently located near the Walt Disney World Resort, and features an outdoor playground next to the restaurant.

 Main Event combines arcade games and bowling with a bar and restaurant, and offers plenty of entertainment for kids ages five and up to choose from.
 Check their website for specials, including free meals for kids on Tuesdays.

 Millie Moo's combines a spacious indoor play area to keep kids busy and entertained, with a cafe serving coffee and light meals for kids and grown-ups.
 Local moms love it for the great toys and welcoming environment.
-The play space is geared towards kids 7 and under.
+The play space is geared towards kids ages seven and under.

 Here's something out of the ordinary: Let your kids dig up a dinosaur bone while you finish your meal.
 Part attraction, part restaurant, the T-Rex Cafe at Disney Springs combines a full restaurant with a huge range of dinosaur-themed activities to keep the kids amused.
-This place fills up —reservations are recommended and be prepared for a noisy ambience.
+Reservations are recommended.

 Kids of all ages can find something to do at Via Entertainment, including arcade games, bowling, go-karts, laser tag, and more.
 The onsite restaurant features foods such as burgers, wings, quesadillas, and appetizers.
 Via Entertainment is located inside of Lake Square Mall.

 If you think you know McDonald's restaurants with play spaces, think again.
 This emblematic Golden Arches on Sand Lake Road is said to be the world's largest.
 It's open 24 hours, has three floors, a room full of arcade games, as well as a large indoor playground structure.
 The menu also offers an expanded version of the typical McDonalds' fare.